Educational Group Visits

-There are many other ways to engage with our work including experiencing the exhibitions online through virtual reality
+There are many ways to connect with our exhibitions, including online through virtual reality

-Our resources are filled with lots of ideas and activities, support learning and connect students with the exhibition themes.
+Visit us for free and use our resources - they are filled with lots of ideas and activities to support learning and connect students with artworks and exhibition themes.

 Contemporary art sparks imaginations, challenges thinking and encourages conversations.
 It offers exciting routes into subjects that extend far beyond the study of art itself.